sthau/NetworkLockdown/README.md

 ## Large Scale Replication:
 1) Move the folder "Server Files" to a computing cluster that uses Slurm
 2) In each sub-folder (Figure2, Figure3, Global), edit the .sh file with output in the name so that it runs on your cluster.
-Do NOT edit the last line of this  file.
+For Figure 3, do not set the number of cores to less than 12, or the code will crash.
 - Figure2: figure2_output.sh
 - Figure3: figure3_output.sh
 - Global: figure_global_output.sh